 Because of the quality control and efficiency built into the system, you as a user will experience minimum friction in the process.
 If you post a question, you will see in the daily update the person has answered it.
 You only need to log into the site if you physically want to search for or type something.

 This ease of use is a boon to you while you are working on-site.
-If you can check your email (which you can even on a basic smartphone), you can get the answer to your question — no need to go to a website and log in to see if someone has responded.
+If you can check your email, you can get the answer to your question.
+There’s no need to go to the website to look at responses.

 Disclosure: My-spread.com is a client of Out of the Box Innovations.
 This review was not solicited by, or paid for by the owners of my-spread.com.
 OOTBI has no commercial relationship with Oilpro.
 This article got based on the opinion of the writer, and the words would be the same regardless of any client relationship.